-The financial statements has been prepared in accordance with the requirements of the AIM Rules for Companies, UK Adopted International Accounting Standards.
-This is the first time the 4GLOBAL Group has prepared financial information under UK Adopted International Accounting Standards.
+The financial statements have been prepared in accordance with the requirements of the AIM Rules for Companies, UK Adopted International Accounting Standards.

-The financial statements has been prepared on the historical cost basis, unless accounting standards require an alternative measurement basis.
+The financial statements have been prepared on the historical cost basis, unless accounting standards require an alternative measurement basis.
 Where there are assets and liabilities calculated on a different basis, this fact is disclosed in either the relevant accounting policy or in the notes to the financial information.